openhab/openhabian/docs/openhabian.md

 ln -s /opt/openhabian/openhabian-setup.sh /usr/local/bin/openhabian-config
 cp /opt/openhabian/openhabian.conf.dist /etc/openhabian.conf
 ```

-#### Interactive Install on generic Linux
-Start `openhabian-config` to get into the openHABian configuration tool.
-➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below!

-#### Unattended Install on generic Linux
-BEWARE:<br>
-This install method is only for experts that already know to handle and debug openHABian.
-As a beginner, use the interactive `openhabian-config` tool !

-That being said, you actually _can_ install openHABian in an unattended mode.

-To do so, edit `/etc/openhabian.conf` to match your needs, then use
+Edit `/etc/openhabian.conf` to match your needs, then finally use

 ```shell
 openhabian-config unattended
 ```

-to get the automated openHABian installation going.

-Please note that we cannot test HW/OS combos beyond RPis upfront so there is no support / no promise for this work as explained in the [README](https://github.com/openhab/openhabian#hardware-and-os-support).
+to install.

+#### Interactive install on generic x86 Linux
+We strongly recommend you to use the automated install but you actually *can* walk through the interactive tool.
+Start `openhabian-config`.
+Get the bare minimum you will *need* installed by selecting menu option 03.
+To install the recommended components that automated install will get in one go select menu options 33, 32, 31, 11, 12, 15, Zulu 11 OpenJDK 64-bit (in menu 4X), 13, 16, 14, 21, 38, 53, 52.
+We try to make install options independent of each other but there may be dependencies we are not aware of left so any other order may or may not work.

+➜ Continue at the ["openHABian Configuration Tool"](#openhabian-configuration-tool) chapter below

 ## openHABian Configuration Tool
-The following instructions are targeted at a Raspberry Pi but should be applicable to all openHABian environments.
+The following instructions are developed for a Raspberry Pi but should be applicable to all hardware / all openHABian environments.
-Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command.
+Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command:

 (Hint: sudo executes a command with elevated rights and will hence ask for your password: `openhabian`).